hypothesis/h/h/h_api/bulk_api/README.md

  * The `Obvserver` is informed about each command going through
    * Opportunity to serialise here for client
    * Mostly just absolute gold dust for debugging
- * The `BulkJob` stores commands in a `CommandBatch` until the batch decides commands must be dealt with
+ * The `BulkJob` stores commands in a `CommandBatcher` until the batch decides commands must be dealt with
    * This happens if the list gets too long, or we swap from one type of command to another
    * This then calls the `BulkJob` back to let it know, which in turn calls the `Executor`
  * The `Executor` would actually put things in the DB in response and report on created ids